Water analysis Glyphosate

 Product information "Water analysis Glyphosate"

-Glyphosate is the main component of several total or broad-spectrum herbicides used primarily in agriculture to kill weeds.
+Glyphosate is the main component of several total or broad-spectrum herbicides, widely used in agriculture for weed control.
 It is produced both as an acid and as a salt.

-Its effect on human health remains controversial: the WHO's International Agency for Research on Cancer has classified it as "probably carcinogenic".
-As one of the most popular weedkillers, glyphosate inevitably enters the environment when it is applied to fields.
-In this way, glyphosate is also repeatedly detectable in surface waters and groundwater.
-The risk of glyphosate being detected in drinking water can therefore not be completely ruled out.
+The effects on human health remain controversial: The International Agency for Research on Cancer (IARC/WHO) has classified glyphosate as “probably carcinogenic to humans”.
+There are also indications of neurotoxic and reproductive effects.
+As one of the most widely used weed control agents, glyphosate inevitably enters the environment during field application.
+As a result, glyphosate is repeatedly detected in surface waters and groundwater, and the risk of residues in drinking water cannot be completely excluded.

-The limit value for glyphosate according to the Drinking Water Ordinance is 0.1 µg/l (drinking water limit value for pesticides).
-A proposed increase in the draft of the revised Water Protection Ordinance was not implemented after considerable resistance.
+The limit value for glyphosate in drinking water is 0.1 µg/l (EU drinking water limit for pesticides).
+A proposed increase in the revised Water Protection Ordinance was not implemented after strong opposition.

-This test shows you whether residues of the pesticide glyphosate can be detected in your drinking water.
+This test shows whether residues of the herbicide glyphosate can be detected in your drinking water.

 Reasons why a water test can be useful for you: